 The better part of the evening was spent in the bandas chilling after a heavy lunch of ugali, nyama choma and kachumbari.
 It was raining and we had to skip sundowners.
 We opted to light a bonfire instead but even this proved futile as it started raining again.

 The rest of the night is spent telling stories and playing games.
 We are jokingly told that a leopard was spotted near the family banda.
 We rush to our rooms hoping and praying we do not have an encounter with the leopard.
 The path to the bandas is lit by lanterns and we are given torches, suddenly, the pitch-black night sky isn’t as scary anymore.

 The next morning, I was awakened by the loud chirping of birds which irritated me for a second but I ended up watching the beautiful sunrise and enjoying a moment of solitude.

 After a delicious lunch, we headed out to a Maasai village.
 The resident community welcomed us with song and dance, which we happily joined.
 We spent the rest of the afternoon interacting with them and getting a better understanding of their daily lives and culture.
-The ladies make beautiful beaded jewelry, homeware, and wooden crafts which are available for sale.
+The ladies make beautiful beaded jewellery, homeware, and wooden crafts that are available for sale.